Early Career Epidemiologist

 SER’s Brian MacMahon Early Career Epidemiologist Award is awarded annually to recognize early career epidemiologists who have already made substantial contributions to the field and are poised to become future leaders in epidemiology.
-Achievements may be in the area of research, teaching, mentoring, or service.
+Please note that exceptional achievements may be in one or more of the following areas: research, mentoring, teaching, or service.
 This award is funded by Harvard University, School of Public Health in honor of Dr. Brian MacMahon.

 At the time of the submission open date, candidates must be an SER member who is an early career epidemiologist, defined as < 7 years from terminal degree.
 This limit may be extended accordingly for parental leave, for medical leaves, for caregiving for a spouse or parent, or for other similar considerations.
 If you are unsure of the candidate’s eligibility, please contact Sue Bevan (sbevan@epiresearch.org).
 Epidemiologists in academia, government and the private sector are eligible.
 Career accomplishments, evidence of strong trajectory of career development, and promise of leadership strength are core criteria that are used for selection of the annual awardee.